dfamonteiro/blog/blog/content/posts/factorio-recycler-assembler-loop.md

         recipe_ratio : float = 1,
         prod_module_bonus : float = 25,
         qual_module_bonus : float = 6.2) -> np.array:
-    # The docstring was cut for the sake of brevity
+    # The docstring was cut from this code snippet for the sake of brevity

     if type(assembler_modules_config) == tuple:
         assembler_modules_config = [assembler_modules_config] * 5